-In the non-standard cosmological models as kination model, brane world cosmology, the Hubble expansion rate is different from the standard one \cite{Salati:2002md,Schelke:2006eg,DEramo:2017gpl,Catena:2009tm}.
-The relic density of asymmetric dark matter is affected by the modification of the Hubble rate \cite{Iminniyaz:2018das,Iminniyaz:2016iom,Abdusattar:2015azp,Wang:2015gua,Iminniyaz:2013cla}.
-In our work, we investigate the relic abundance of asymmetric dark matter including self annihilation in non-standard cosmological scenarios.
-Here the non-standard cosmological scenarios include the kination model and brane world cosmology.
-We solve the coupled set of Boltzmann equations which include the self annihilation cross sections for asymmetric dark matter particle $\chi$ and anti--particle $\bar\chi$ in non-standard cosmological scenarios.
+On the other hand, we have no observational evidence of the radiation dominated era before the epoch of Big Bang Nucleosynthesis (BBN) where the temperature is above 1 Mev.
+There are many non-standard pre-BBN cosmological models which predicted the Hubble expansion rate is different from the standard one and it impacts the relic density of dark matter.
+Kination is a period in which the energy density of universe is dominated by kinetic energy of the scalar field.
+The universe expands faster than the standard cosmology in that era \cite{Weinberg:2008zzc,Joyce:1996cp,Salati:2002md,DEramo:2017gpl,AristizabalSierra:2023bah,Co:2021lkc}.
+Faster expansion rate leads to the earlier decay of dark matter and resulted enhanced relic density \cite{Salati:2002md,DEramo:2017gpl,Schelke:2006eg,Catena:2009tm}.
+In brane world cosmology, standard model particles are assumed to be confined on 3-brane when gravity lies in the whole higher dimensional spacetime \cite{Langlois:2002bb,Randall:1999vf,Binetruy:1999hy,Binetruy:1999ut}.
+Extra dimensions impact the relic density of dark matter\cite{Okada:2004nc,AbouElDahab:2006glf}.
+The relic density of ADM are affected by modification of the Hubble rate \cite{Iminniyaz:2013cla,Wang:2015gua,Abdusattar:2015azp,Iminniyaz:2016iom,Iminniyaz:2018das}.
+In previous work of the relic density calculation of ADM, it is assumed there is annihilations only from ADM particle and anti-particle.
+In our work, we investigate the relic abundance of ADM including self annihilations in kination model and brane world cosmology.
+We solve the coupled set of Boltzmann equations which include the self annihilation cross sections for ADM particle $\chi$ and anti-particle $\bar\chi$ in non-standard cosmological scenarios.
 The enhanced cosmic expansion rate causes the freeze out point of wash-out to be earlier.
-We find the upper bounds on the self annihilation cross section, which allow the final asymmetry to be sizable, is larger than that in the standard cosmology.
+We find the upper bounds on self annihilation cross section, which allow the final asymmetry to be sizable, is larger than that in the standard cosmology.

-Our work is arranged as following, in the next section, we set up the Boltzmann equations which include the self annihilations of $\chi$ and $\bar\chi$ in addition to the annihilations of $\chi$ and $\bar\chi$.
-In section 3, the upper bounds on the self annihilation cross section is obtained in kination model and brane world cosmology.
-The last section is devoted to the conclusion and discussions.
+Our work is arranged as following, in the next section, we set up the Boltzmann equations which include the self annihilations of $\chi\chi$ and $\bar\chi \bar\chi$ in addition to the annihilations of $\chi\bar\chi$.
+In section 3, the upper bounds on self annihilation cross section is obtained in kination model and brane world cosmology.
+Then we discuss the constraints on winos mass in sneutrino ADM scenario based on the upper bounds of self annihilation cross section.
+The last section is devoted to the conclusions and discussions.